briansu2004/MyAzure/Deploy_SpringBoot_2_Azure.md

   sql:
     init:
-      mode: always # you won't do this in prod, I'm just doing this for demo purposes
+      mode: always # demo only; not for prod
 ```

 [Azure part]